-Motivated by the current status of relevant research as outlined in the above paragraphs, we attempt to provide in this work a sound mathematical framework to answer the specific questions posed towards the beginning of this section in a more general set-up.
+Motivated by the current status of relevant research as outlined in the above paragraphs, we attempt to provide in this work a sound mathematical framework to answer the specific questions posed towards the beginning of this section, in a more general set-up.
 In particular, we aim to address those questions in the context of a cosmological solution that is a trajectory in the solution space of the underlying theory.
-We confine ourselves to $f(R)$ gravity in this work, motivated by its long history as a standard modified gravity framework, and the recently claimed strong statistical evidence of $f(R)$ over the standard General Relativistic $\Lambda$CDM model, taking into account DESI DR2+Pantheon+SH0ES datasets \cite{Plaza:2025gcv}.
+We confine ourselves to $f(R)$ gravity in this work, motivated by its long history as a standard modified gravity framework, and the recently claimed strong statistical evidence of $f(R)$ over the standard General Relativistic $\Lambda$CDM model, taking into account DESI DR2+Pantheon+SH0ES datasets \cite{Plaza:2025gcv,Odintsov:2024woi,Odintsov:2025jfq}.
 The key idea that is implemented in this work, which enables us to address the above questions, is that one can represent an $f(R)$ cosmological solution as a \emph{flow} in the 2-dimensional space spanned by the dimensionless variables $\{r,m\}=\lbrace\frac{Rf'}{f},\frac{Rf''}{f'}\rbrace$, something that we call as the \emph{theory space}.
-The terminology is motivated by the fact that any given $f(R)$ theory can be expressed as a family of curves in the $r$-$m$ plane, and vice versa.
 Since we will start with a given cosmological solution $a(t)$ and not a given theory $f(R)$, the question of reconstruction automatically arises.
-As we will show by explicit examples later on in the text, the theory space analysis succeeds even when the explicit reconstruction method fails, in the sense that even when the underlying theory cannot be reconstructed explicitly as $f=f(R)$, it can be reconstructed implicitly as $m=m(r)$.
-The quantity $m$ is of particular interest as it is related to the scalaron mass in $f(R)$ gravity, with $m\to0$ limit corresponding to infinite scalaron mass, i.e. the action being linear in $R$, which can be considered the GR limit.
+As we will show by explicit examples later on in the text, the theory space analysis succeeds even when the explicit reconstruction method fails, in the sense that even if the theory cannot be reconstructed explicitly as $f=f(R)$, it can be reconstructed implicitly as $m=m(r)$.
+The quantity $m$ is of particular interest as it is related to the scalaron mass in $f(R)$ gravity, with $m\to0$ signifying the GR limit.